mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 =============
 A CCPP-compliant scheme is written in the form of Fortran modules.
 Each scheme must be in its own module, and must include at least one of the following subroutines (*entry points*): *_init*, *_timestep_init*, *_run*, *_timestep_finalize*, and *_finalize*.
-Each subroutine corresponds to one of the five *phases* of the CCPP framework as described above.
+Each subroutine corresponds to one of the five *phases* of the :term:`CCPP framework` as described above.
 The module name and the subroutine names must be consistent with the scheme name; for example, the scheme "schemename" can have the entry points *schemename_init*, *schemename_run*, etc. The *_run* subroutine contains the code to execute the scheme.
-If subroutines *_timestep_init* or *_timestep_finalize* are present, they will be executed at the beginning and at the end of the host model physics timestep, respectively.
+If subroutines *_timestep_init* or *_timestep_finalize* are present, they will be executed at the beginning and at the end of the :term:`host model` physics timestep, respectively.
 Further, if present, the *_init* and *_finalize* subroutines associated with a scheme are run at the beginning and at the end of the model run.
 The *_init* and *_finalize* subroutines may be called more than once depending